 We cannot deny the many benefits of being a morning person.
 However, do you cringe whenever someone says that rising with the sun is the key to success?
 Perhaps no matter how much you try to work in the morning, you’re more energized when it’s all dark and quiet outside.

 Now, you might ask, “Why am I more productive at night?”
-Well, several studies have proven that it is part of the biological and genetic make-up of a night owl.
+Well, several studies have proven that some people are genetically hardwired to be night owls.
 In a way, if you try to become an early bird, you’re going against nature.
 So, allow us to convince you to embrace your internal clock as we explain how you get more done during late nights.

 “Why Do I Work Better at Night?”

 This question is asked by millions of people around the world.
 The thing is, the corporate world is organized around a 9 to 5 schedule, but some people have natural sleeping cycles that do not synchronize with the typical office hours.